guaguanco127/br.delay.pitch/README.md

 This is a delay-based Max/MSP abstraction, and Ableton Max for Live device that introduces a pitch-shifter in the delay line.
 A low pass and high pass filter is included to prevent extreme build up of high and low frequencies within the feedback line.

+The delay line goes through a high pass filter set to 40 Hz, and a low pass set to 12,000 Hz.
+This is to prevent pitchshifted frequencies in the feedback line that from going too high or too low.

 Only works as an abstraction or a device.
 External objects and RNBO not available yet.

 **On/Off:** Turn the effect on or bypass